eodas/PiIoTTron/README.md

 Receive information from any number of events like when an employee arrives on-site, where a vehicle is located and even receive remote ambient light intensity, temperature, humidity and other information.
 An alarm is triggered if the SOS button is pressed or the vehicle has exceeded the speed you defined.
-The EOSPY Java ties all location and environment monitoring information on one GPS Map Screen.
+The RPi IoT Tron Java ties all location and environment monitoring information on one GPS Map Screen.

 Monitor buildings, servers, vehicles and people from anywhere in the world and post there status and condition directly to the EOSPY Server from your own application.
 Stay connected and informed to what’s important.
 The EOSPY Executive Order Spy Java Client is a GPS tracking automation and remote monitoring system that is a complete